Before you set up BigQuery as a destination in RudderStack, follow these steps to set up your BigQuery project:

-- All the other skipped views are not regenerated.
-You can either manually create those views or contact us to get them created.
+All the other skipped views are not regenerated.
+You can either manually create those views or contact us to create them.

 I’m looking to send data to BigQuery through RudderStack and I’m trying to understand what data is populated in each column.
 How do I go about this?